snowplow/documentation/docs/storing-querying/schemas-in-warehouse/index.md

   </TabItem>
   <TabItem value="snowflake" label="Snowflake">

-Each type of self-describing event and each type of entity get their own dedicated columns in the `atomic.events` table.
+Each type of self-describing event and each type of entity get their own dedicated columns in the `events` table.
 The name of such a column is composed of the schema vendor, schema name and major schema version (more on versioning [later](#versioning)).

 The column name is prefixed by `unstruct_event_` for self-describing events, and by `contexts_` for entities. _(In case you were wondering, those are the legacy terms for self-describing events and entities, respectively.)_